poseidon/matchbox/Documentation/getting-started-rkt.md

 # Getting Started with rkt

-In this tutorial, we'll run `bootcfg` on your Linux machine with `rkt` and `CNI` to network boot and provision a cluster of QEMU/KVM CoreOS machines locally.
+In this tutorial, we'll run `matchbox` on your Linux machine with `rkt` and `CNI` to network boot and provision a cluster of QEMU/KVM CoreOS machines locally.
 You'll be able to create Kubernetes clustes, etcd clusters, and test network setups.

 *Note*: To provision physical machines, see [network setup](network-setup.md) and [deployment](deployment.md).